yogesh-turing/Meta-CodeBench-APP/PROMPT.md

     Received: ["user15", [{"amount": 120, "date": null, "type": "purchase"}]]

-      300 |     });
+      337 |     });
-      301 |     const log = rc.getTransactionLog();
+      338 |     const log = rc.getTransactionLog();
-    > 302 |     expect(log.find(([id]) => id === 'user15')).toBeUndefined();
+    > 339 |     expect(log.find(([id]) => id === 'user15')).toBeUndefined();
           |                                                 ^
-      303 |   });
+      340 |   });
-      304 |
+      341 |
-      305 |   test('should return 0 total rewards for a non-existent user', () => {
+      342 |   test('should return 0 total rewards for a non-existent user', () => {

-      at Object.toBeUndefined (1171476/index.test.js:302:49)
+      at Object.toBeUndefined (tasks/1171476/index.test.js:339:49)

 Test Suites: 1 failed, 1 total
-Tests:       10 failed, 6 passed, 16 total
+Tests:       10 failed, 13 passed, 23 total
-Snapshots:   0 total
-Time:        1.827 s
-Ran all test suites matching /1171476/i.
 ```

 Prompt:

-I'm building a reward calculator module that process user transactions and calculates reward points Currently, several tests are failing could you help me to fix those issues
-The rules for calculating reward are
-- No points for amounts ≤ lowerThreshold (default: 50).
-- For amounts above 50 but ≤ 100: points = floor(amount – 50) × 1.
-- For amounts above 100: points = floor((100 – 50) × 1) + floor((amount – 100) × 2).
+Please help to fix the following issue:
+- The `calculateTransactionPoints` function should correctly calculate reward points based on the thresholds and multipliers defined in the configuration.
-- For refund transactions, points should be the negative of the purchase points.
+- The refund transactions should correctly return negative points.
-please provide me the full version of corrected code not code snippets.
+- The `calculateMonthlyRewards` function should correctly aggregate rewards for each month.
+- The `calculateUserRewards` function should correctly sum up the total rewards for a user.
+- The `calculateRewardsForDateRange` function should correctly calculate rewards within the specified date range.
+Both start and end dates should be inclusive.
+- The `updateConfig` function should correctly update the reward configuration and that the new configuration affects the reward calculations as expected.
+- The `exportTransactionsToFile` and `importTransactionsFromFile` functions should correctly handle the export and import of transactions.
+- The `processBulkTransactions` method should correctly process all transactions in the bulk input and return the correct processed count.
+- The `printUserRewardSummary` method should correctly print the user reward summary with accurate information.

+Make sure the following things are working:
+    - The transactions with invalid dates are handled gracefully and do not affect the calculations or logs.
+    - The `getTransactionLog` method returns a deep copy of the transaction log to prevent unintended modifications.
+    - The `persistCalculationLog` method correctly persists the calculation log asynchronously and handles errors appropriately.